poocat/cardgame/README.md

 # Dev

-- Server
+- Prerequisites
-  - Install dependencies
+  - Install Node (e.g. [download](https://nodejs.org/en/download/) an installer...)
+    - At the time of this writing, Node was on version 22.

+- Server `/server`
+  - To install dependencies:
     ```
     npm install
     ```
-  - To run a (jank) test on the state machine:
+  - To run a (jank) test on the state machine using js runtime:
     ```
     npm run test
     ```